 - You can protect yourself by checking the air quality forecast in your community and avoiding exercising or working outdoors when unhealthy air is expected.

-- Climate change enhances conditions for ozone pollution to form and makes it harder clean up communities where ozone levels are high.
+- Climate change enhances conditions for ozone pollution to form and makes it harder to clean up communities where ozone levels are high.

 - Climate change increases the risk of wildfires whose smoke spreads dangerous particle pollution.